cpacker/multiple-futures-prediction-carla/README.md

 This repository accompanies the paper [**Contingencies From Observations (CfD)**]() (ICRA 2021) and implements the Multiple Futures Prediction (MFP) baseline in the paper.
 It is based on the public repository [https://github.com/apple/ml-multiple-futures-prediction](https://github.com/apple/ml-multiple-futures-prediction) from the authors of the [MFP paper](https://arxiv.org/abs/1911.00997).

+The MFP architecture has been modified from the original repo to not use attention (the scenarios used in CfD only use 2 agents).
+Additionally, it has been modified to support rotation of model inputs based on the each vehicle's yaw, such that the reference frame (for prediction) always starts at (0,0) in the +X direction.
+See the [CfD paper appendix]() for further details.

+MFP models trained on the CfD dataset can be used for planning to control a vehicle in the CARLA simulator.
+To use an MFP model for control in a CfD scenario, follow the instructions for running MFP models in the [CfD repository]().

 ### Installation

 Apart from CARLA, the install follows the original MFP repo: